agab0110/Cursa-traceability-backend/README.md

 * PHP version: 8.1
 * Laravel version: 10.10
 * Docker version: 4.30.0

+## Setup php.ini
+The php.ini file is a special file for PHP.
+It is where you declare changes to your PHP settings.
+Here we can find the extensions used by PHP.<br>
+For our project we need the following extentions:
+* curl
+* fileinfo
+* mbstring
+* openssl
+* pdo_mysql
+* sodium

+If you have these extensions commented please remove the ; before them to activate them

 ## Setup Laravel
 After downloading the project you need to create the [.env file](#env-file)